TomWalsh11/Salesforce-LeadDeduplication/README.md

 ## ✅ Testing

-The repository includes a comprehensive test class (`LeadDuplicateCleanerTest`) with test cases covering:
+The repository includes a comprehensive test class (`LeadDuplicateCleanerTest.cls`) with test cases covering:
 - Detection of duplicates.
 - Successful deletion of leads.
 - Exception handling.